After nearly a century of excavations in the Historic Area, Colonial Williamsburg’s archaeologists have uncovered an estimated 60 million artifacts.

 They are likely only a fraction of the buried clues still waiting to be discovered.

 “We have excavated only about 19% to 20% of the Historic Area in 95 years.
-There’s a lot more coming,” said Ronald L. Hurst, vice president for Museums, Preservation and Historic Resources and the Carlisle H. Humelsine Chief Curator for Colonial Williamsburg.
+There’s a lot more coming,” said Ronald L. Hurst, senior vice president for education and historic resources for Colonial Williamsburg.

 As they have been studying and cataloging millions of artifacts, Colonial Williamsburg’s archaeologists have outgrown their workspace, which lacks modern, well-lit labs and secure, spacious collections areas.
 “It’s been past its shelf date for about 20 years,” Hurst said.
 “We need space.
 We need clean, well-organized and environmentally appropriate space for collections and collections-related work.”